Response to an Active Shooter

 *Note: If you cannot speak, leave the line open and allow the dispatcher to listen.

-Building occupants should be trained that the Manual Fire Alarm System should NOT be activated for an active shooter emergency.
-The manual pull stations should only be activated during fire or smoke conditions.
+The manual pull station should NOT be used for an active shooter emergency and should only be activated during fire or smoke conditions.

-• Do not interfere with responding officers: Do not stop to ask officers for help or direction when evacuating.
-Just proceed in the direction from which officers are entering the premises.
+- Do not stop to ask officers for help or direction when evacuating, just proceed in the direction from which officers are entering the premises